BoolMind/catalog-service/README.md

 src/config/
 ```

-The service configuration includes:
+The configuration includes:

 - Application configuration
 - Database configuration
 - gRPC configuration
 - Environment validation

-Create a local `.env` file using `.env.example` as a reference.
+Environment variables should be configured according to the project's environment configuration.

-Do not commit secrets or actual environment values.
+Secrets and actual environment values should not be committed to the repository.

 ## Installation

-Install dependencies:
+Install the project dependencies:

 ```bash
 npm install